darkzoul5/YoutubePlaylistDownloader/README.md

 ## Docker Compose — environment variables

 You can pass environment variables.
-Below is a recommended example and a description of each variable.

 Environment variables
 - `YTPL_DEBUG` (0/1): When set to `1` shows verbose output from external binaries (yt-dlp, ffmpeg, aria2c).
 Useful for diagnosing failures.